Kuwait

 Al-Ahmadi

 Al-Ahmadi is home to Kuwait’s first oil well and provides a fascinating look at the country’s oil industry.
 Visit the Oil Display Center with its interactive exhibits and the nearby Oil Rig Museum.
 While you’re there, don’t miss the quirky Red Palace art installation shaped like a traditional Kuwaiti home.
-Al-Ahmadi is about an hour south of Kuwait City.
+Al-Ahmadi is about an hour south.

 With Kuwait’s small size, excellent roads, and proximity to top sights, it’s easy to take rewarding day trips from the capital.
 Rent a car or join guided tours to visit these attractions.